-An appeal for an academic dishonesty decision may be made ONLY with the vice president of academic affairs and ONLY on the basis of due process violations or the discovery of new, exculpating evidence.
-A request for appeal must be made with the vice president of academic affairs within five days of receipt of the University Academic Integrity Committee/ decision.
+An appeal for an academic dishonesty or professionalism decision may be made ONLY to the Vice President of Academic Affairs and ONLY on the basis of due process violations or the discovery of new, exculpating evidence.
+A request for appeal must be made with the Vice President of Academic Affairs within five days of receipt of the APPC or University Academic Integrity Committee's decision.